-His novel, Busara Road, published by New Door Books, was awarded a Gold Medal by the Nautilus Book Awards, was named a Finalist for the Eric Hoffer Award Montaigne Medal and the Screencraft Cinematic Book Competition, and was shortlisted as a finalist for the 2013 William Faulkner – William Wisdom Prize for a novel-in-progress.
+His novel, Busara Road, published by New Door Books, was awarded a Gold Medal by the Nautilus Book Awards, was named a Finalist for the Eric Hoffer Award Montaigne Medal and the Screencraft Cinematic Book Competition, and was shortlisted as a finalist for the William Faulkner – William Wisdom Prize for a novel-in-progress.
 His screenplay, based on the novel, was named a semi-finalist for both the Rhode Island International Film Festival Screenplay Competition and the Cinequest Screenwriting Competition.
 Find out more about Busara Road, and New Door Books, by clicking HERE.

 In addition, his essays, reviews, and articles have appeared in several national and regional magazines, newspapers, and journals, including Harvard Educational Review, Bostonia Magazine, Philadelphia Inquirer, Woodworker, and many others, and have been recognized with awards that include four CASE Awards, two IABC Epic Awards, and the Jesse H. Neal Medal.